-- On an empty stomach at least 2 hours before a meal.
+- Take it on an empty stomach at least 2 hours before a meal.

 - Can be done twice daily.

-- You can take that before 2 hours of your meal.
+- You can take the drink 2 hours before your meal.

-This new drink can keep you energetic throughout the day, as well as detox you.
+This new drink might keep you energetic throughout the day, as well as detox you.
 Bentonite Clay easily binds to all the toxins and pulls it out of your body through defecation.
-Apple Cider Vinegar is just amazing, go read about it on the Apple Cider Vinegar page.
+Apple Cider Vinegar is just amazing, go read about it on our Apple Cider Vinegar page.

-We recommend using Bentonite Clay in conjunction with Psyllium Husk, the two work together in giving you outstanding results.
+We recommend using Bentonite Clay in conjunction with Psyllium Husk.
+These two substances will work together and may give you outstanding results.
 Psyllium is a soluble fibre that comes from the seeds of the herb Plantago ovata, which is widely grown in India.
 It is a common ingredient in laxatives.
 Toxin overload impairs various processes in your body, including metabolism.

-Bentonite Clay (also referred to as Montmorillonite) is not a mineral, but a commercial name for "Montmorillonite", the active mineral in many medicinal clays.
+Bentonite Clay (also referred to as Montmorillonite) is not a mineral, but a commercial name for "Montmorillonite", the active mineral in most medicinal clay.
 The name "Montmorillonite" comes from the city Montmorillon, in France, where the medicinal clay was first identified.
-The name "Bentonite Clay" refers to a Clay first identified in Cretaceous rocks in Fort Benton, Wyoming, USA.
-Although bentonite deposits can be found throughout the world, many of the largest concentrations of clay are located in the Great Plains area of North America.
+The name "Bentonite Clay" refers to clay first identified in Cretaceous rocks in Fort Benton, Wyoming, USA.
+Although Bentonite deposits can be found throughout the world, many of the largest concentrations of clay are located in the Great Plains area of North America.

 Bentonite Clay...
 A Natural Solution

-Dr Weston A Price, in his book “Nutrition and Physical Degeneration” reported that several native cultures including those in the Andes, Central Africa and Australia consumed clays in various ways, most often my carrying balls of dried clay in their bags and dissolving a small amount of the clay in water with meals to prevent poisoning from any toxins present.
-In a study from Arizona State University, bentonite clay was found to be highly effective at killing bad bacteria.
+Dr Weston A. Price, in his book “Nutrition and Physical Degeneration” reported that several native cultures including those in the Andes, Central Africa and Australia consumed clays in various ways, most often by carrying balls of dried clay in their bags and dissolving a small amount of the clay in water with meals to prevent poisoning from any toxins present.
+In a study from Arizona State University, Bentonite Clay was found to be highly effective at killing bad bacteria.
 What is promising as research continues in this area is that depending on the method in which the Bentonite Clay kills the infection, it may not be possible for the bacteria to develop a resistance to it as it does with antibiotics.

 Experience the Detoxing Power of Bentonite Clay - Order Today